Photo:

 The Arab Republic of Egypt is a developing country in Northern Africa.
-This terrain consists of a vast desert plateau that has a fresh water renewable resource - the River Nile and its Nile Valley and Delta.
-Most of Egypt’s population and infrastructure are concentrated in the Nile Delta and along the Mediterranean coast, which makes the country vulnerable to the impacts of sea level rise, particularly inundation and saltwater intrusion.
-About 15 percent of the most fertile arable land in the Nile Delta is already negatively affected by sea level rise and saltwater intrusion.
-With this negative impact, climate change studies predict a reduction in productivity of two major crops in Egypt - wheat and maize – by 15 percent and 19 percent, respectively, by 2050.
-Nevertheless, agriculture is the biggest employer involving over 31.2 percent of the total population.
-The agriculture sector contributed 14 percent to the GDP in 2009 and contributes 10 percent of the country's total GHG emissions.
+Its terrain consists of a vast desert plateau crossed by the River Nile, the country's only freshwater renewable resource, forming the Nile Valley and Delta.
+Most of Egypt's population and infrastructure are concentrated in the Nile Delta and along the Mediterranean coast, making the country highly vulnerable to sea level rise, particularly inundation and saltwater intrusion.
+About 15 percent of the most fertile arable land in the Nile Delta is already negatively affected.
+Climate change studies predict a reduction in productivity of two major crops — wheat and maize — by 15 percent and 19 percent respectively by 2050.
+Despite these challenges, agriculture remains the country's biggest employer, involving over 31 percent of the total population.
+The sector contributed 14 percent to GDP in 2009 and accounts for around 10 percent of total GHG emissions.

 - National